Top 9 Things to Do in Nairobi, Kenya

 Visit the Nairobi National Museum

-See cool reptiles at Nairobi Snake Park
+See cool creatures at Nairobi Snake Park

 nairobi skyline at sunset with skyscrapers and colorful buildings in foreground

-Sunset illuminates Nairobi’s skyline.
+The sunset illuminates Nairobi’s skyline.

-Tour the landmarks
+See the landmarks

 giraffe bends down to lick person's face while another giraffe in background peers at people over the side of a second-story balcony at Giraffe Centre in Nairobi